 The Detailed Explanation:

-You don’t have to balance trailer tires unless you want to ensure a ride for passengers behind the tow vehicle!
-Trailer tires are mainly there to bear the load.
-May not need balancing like car tires do for a driving experience.
-If you’re driving an RV along the highway though, it might be an idea to balance tires to minimize any vibrations you may feel.
-If it’s a utility trailer intended for use with minimal highway driving having perfectly balanced tires may not be as vital.
+You don’t necessarily have to balance trailer tires unless you want to ensure a ride for passengers traveling behind the towing vehicle!
+Trailer tires are primarily designed to support the weight.
+May not require balancing like car tires do for optimal driving performance.
+However, if you’re journeying with an RV, along the highway it could be beneficial to balance the tires to reduce any vibrations that might be felt during the trip.
+On the other hand, if it’s a utility trailer mainly used for light highway driving or short distances having perfectly balanced tires may not be as crucial.

 2. What is the Load Range on a Trailer Tire?